- A complete Atmel AVR microcontroller training kit for learning microcontrollers and embedded programming

 - An evaluation and development board for AVR ATmega and ATtiny microcontrollers

-And it includes an AVR ISP programmer or an AVR Dragon emulator.
+And it includes a USB AVR ISP programmer or an AVR Dragon emulator.

 Learning About Microcontrollers